Eagle-AS0/Defi-Security-BlockDAG/README.md

 ## 📜 License

-This project is licensed under the **LICENSE**.
-See the LICENSE file for more details.
+This project is licensed under the [**LICENSE**]( https://github.com/Eagle-AS0/Defi-Security-BlockDAG/blob/main/LICENSE) See the LICENSE file for more details.

 ---